ottenwbe/bosh-install/README.md

         └── ssh/    Generated ssh keys
     ```

-    You can always have a peek at a reference implementation of our environment when you clone the git repository of this guide.
+    You can always have a peek at a reference implementation of the environment when you clone the git repository of this tutorial.

     ```bash
     git clone https://github.com/ottenwbe/bosh-install.git